svenstaro/derp/data/Resources.md

 A resource group can apply loading (caching) and unloading (flagging as unrequired) on all its resources
 - Useful for level-specific resources etc.
-- A resource does not need a resource group
+- A resource does not need a resource group.
 - The resource manager holds all resource groups, so they can be accessed by name (but they do not need to be, e.g. a level class can also hold a pointer to its own resource group).